Imagining Winnipeg

 “As Jones’ title suggests, ‘history through the photographs’ involves many ways of imagining Winnipeg—as Foote’s own chronicle, as the way historians can use photographs to gain a subtler understanding of themes they hope to investigate, or as an argument about the cultural agency of photographs in shaping our understanding of the past.”

-– Matt Dyce, University of Winnipeg, The Canadian Historical Review
+Matt Dyce, The Canadian Historical Review

 About the Author